14 Amazing Health Benefits Of Lemongrass Tea

 13. Improves Skin Health

-The antiseptic and astringent properties of lemongrass tea can boost skin health.
+The rich antioxidants, antiseptic and astringent properties of lemongrass tea can boost skin health.
 The essential oil tones your skin and makes it radiant.
 You can drink the tea or add the essential oil to your shampoos and soaps.
 The tea can also sterilize your pores and strengthen your tissues.
 The citral in lemongrass can also help prevent skin cancer.

 14. Boosts Hair Health